-\begin{thm} Let $G$ a definably compact, definably connected definable group.
-Then there exists a universal locally definable covering homomorphism $\tilde{p}:\tilde{G}\into G$ where $\tilde{G}$ is a locally definable $\bJ$-bounded manifold.
+\begin{thm} Let $G$ be a definably compact, definably connected definable group.
+Then there exists a universal locally definable covering homomorphism $\tilde{p}:\tilde{G}\into G$ where $\tilde{G}$ is a locally definable manifold with definable $\bJ$-bounded charts.
 Moreover, the intrinsic o-minimal fundamental group $\pi _1^{\bJ}(G)$ of $G$ is abelian and finitely generated.\\ \end{thm}

-\pf By Remark \ref{nrmk covers main} and \cite[Theorem 1.2]{eep} there is a universal locally definable covering map $\tilde{p}:\tilde{G}\to G$ in the category of locally definable $\bJ$-bounded manifolds.
-So $\tilde{G}$ is a locally definable $\bJ$-bounded manifold.
+\pf By Remark \ref{nrmk covers main} and \cite[Theorem 1.2]{eep} there is a universal locally definable covering map $\tilde{p}:\tilde{G}\to G$ in the category of locally definable manifolds with definable $\bJ$-bounded charts.
+So $\tilde{G}$ is a locally definable manifold with definable $\bJ$-bounded charts.
 By \cite[Proposition 2.28]{eep} the definable group operations of $G$ can be lifted to locally definable group operations on $\tilde{G}$ making $\tilde{G}$ a locally definable group and $\tilde{p}:\tilde{G}\to G$ a locally definable homomorphism (compare with the proof of \cite[Claims 3.9 and 3.10]{EdPa}).

 By Remark \ref{nrmk covers main} and \cite[Theorem 1.1]{eep} the o-minimal $\bJ$-fundamental group $\pi _1^{\bJ}(G)$ of $G$ is finitely generated.
 As in \cite[Lemma 2.3]{eo}, $\pi _1^{\bJ}(G)$ is abelian. \\